ibm-cloud-docs/account/known-issues.md

 {: #access-tag-limits}

 Access management tags are only available when you create an access policy that is scoped for all IAM-enabled services.
 In this case, when you enable the access based on tags, no other attributes can be added.
 And, when you base your policy on a specific region or resource group, no tag can be added to the access policy.

-## Resource group is inactive with state: SUSPENDED
-{: #resource_inactive}

-When the process to reactivate or upgrade a suspended account does not complete successfully, you might see the following message when creating a new service: `The resource group <name> is inactive with state: SUSPENDED`.

-To resolve the issue, [open a support case](/docs/get-support?topic=get-support-open-case) and include the group name from the error message in the case details.